00-Evan/00-Evan.github.io/_posts/2026/2026-06-01-coming-soon-to-shattered-new-enchants-and-pixel-art.md

 ![](/assets/images/{{page.date|date:'%Y/%Y-%m-%d'}}/new-enchants.webp){: .align-center .rounded-large}

 - **Venomous** is a returning common enchantment that now applies stronger stacking poison, but on a new three turn delay.
 The delay encourages 'hit and run' style tactics.
 - **Vorpal** is a returning uncommon enchantment that now has a chance to replace **all** damage with non-stackable bleeding.
-This is more overall damage, but with a delay like venemous.
+This is more overall damage, but with a delay like venomous.
-- **Eldtrich** is a returning uncommon enchantment that now applies fear to enemies nearby that **aren't** your primary target.
+- **Eldritch** is a returning uncommon enchantment that now applies fear to enemies nearby that **aren't** your primary target.
 This helps manage multiple enemies at once.
 - **Crystal** is a new rare enchantment that gives a big damage boost, but at the cost of your weapon having durability.
 Crystal weapons self-repair over time, but permanently break if you lean on them too much at once.
 - **Pressurized** is a new curse that has a chance to create a geyser of water, pushing away both you and the enemy.
 The geyser's push direction is random if using a thrown weapon.
 - **Wondrous** is a new curse that lets weapons tap into the same random cursed effects as wands.
 That's 32 different effects in total, and yes this will work with wondrous resin!